stevenjlho/leetcode/solutions/79. Word Search/README.md

     }
   }

-  return false; // Word not found on the board
+  return false; // Word not found
 };
 ```